smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 # Effect Scaling

-Little, T., Slegers, D., & Card,, N. (2006).
-A Non-arbitrary method of identifying and scaling latent variables in SEM and MACS models.
+Little, T., Slegers, D., & Card, N. (2006).
+A non-arbitrary method of identifying and scaling latent variables in SEM and MACS models.
 *Structural Equation Modeling*, *13*(1), 59-72.

 <br />

+This example shows how to set constraints for different methods of identification and scaling in latent variable models.
+Though invariance is not a topic of discussion, the example shows how to set constraints for strong metric invariance.
+Also, the example shows how to use summary data in a two- group model.

-Little et al present effects-coding method for identification and scaling of latent variables in SEMs.
-They also present traditional
+Little et al discuss methods for identification and scaling of latent variables in SEMs.
+These methods are:
-methods: marker-variable method and reference-group method.

-- Reference Group Method - For each construct, latent variance fixed to one and latent mean fixed to zero; constrain the mean and variance in the first group only.
-With invariance of loadings and intercepts, latent means and variances are freely estimated in subsequent groups.
+- Reference Group Method - For each construct, the latent variance is fixed to one and the latent mean is fixed to zero.
+With strong metric invariance (invariance of loadings and intercepts), latent means and variances are freely estimated in subsequent groups.
-- Marker Variable Method - For each construct, loading of one indicator fixed to one and intercept for chosen indicator fixed to zero;
-  constrain these loadings and intercepts in both groups.
+- Marker Variable Method - For each construct, the loading of one indicator is fixed to one, and the intercept for the chosen indicator is fixed to zero.
+With strong metric invariance, these constraints apply in both groups.
-- Effects Coding method - For each construct, contraint loading to add to the number of indicators, and indicator intercepts to add to zero.
+- Effects Coding method - For each construct, constrain loadings to add to the number of indicators, and constrain indicator intercepts to add to zero.
+With strong metric invariance, these constraints apply in both groups.

 They present a two-group (7th grade and 8th grade), two-construct (positive affect and negative affact) model.
 Each construct is assessed with three manifest indicators.
 The SEM diagram below shows the model as it might apply to the whole sample.
-The purpose is to explain the symbols used by Little et al, and to show how they apply in the diagram.
-First, POS and NEG are the constructs; and pos<sub>1</sub>, …, neg<sub>3</sub> are the indicators.
+This one-group model is presented to explain the symbols used in the paper, and to show how they apply in the model diagrams.
+First, POS and NEG are the constructs; and pos<sub>1</sub>, …, neg<sub>3</sub> are the manifest indicators.
 The solid lines represent the covariance structure, and the gray lines represent the mean structure (ie, the means and intercepts).

 The symbols are: